Return to List of Excel Functions

 What is the AVEDEV Function?

-The Excel AVEDEV Function returns the mean absolute deviation of a data range: the average of the absolute distance of each score from the overall mean.
+The AVEDEV Function returns the mean absolute deviation of a data range: the average of the absolute distance of each score from the overall mean.

 What is the Mean Absolute Deviation?